Using SAP NetWeaver BI MDX Query Designer in Query Mode

 In the Functions pane, you can browse available functions to use in an MDX query.
 You can drag functions to the Query pane.
 The function is inserted at the cursor insertion point.

 To filter data from an SAP NetWeaver Business Intelligence data source, use variables defined on the data source as part of a Web-enabled query definition.
-Variables are defined on the data source at the time the subquery is created.
-When you select a cube, variables defined for that cube appear in the Variables window.
+When you select a cube, data source variables defined for that cube appear in the Variables window.

 To view existing variables and to set static values, on the toolbar, click the Variables () button to open the Variables dialog box.
-For an example of setting a variable value, see How to: Set a Variable for an SAP NetWeaver BI MDX Query (Report Designer).
+For an example of setting a variable value, see How to: Set a Variable for an SAP NetWeaver BI MDX Query.

 When you select or enter a static value for a variable in the Variables dialog box, a corresponding report parameter is created.
 The graphical query designer uses the friendly names for variables.
 The corresponding report parameter name is a Common Language Specification (CLS) compliant name based on the name used by the SAP NetWeaver Business Intelligence data source.
 The label for the report parameter defaults to the name of the parameter but can be changed in the Report Parameters dialog box.

 The SAP NetWeaver Business Intelligence data processing extension supports extended field properties for multidimensional data sources.
-For the list of supported fields, see Using Extended Field Properties for an SAP NetWeaver BI System.
+For the list of supported fields, see Using Extended Field Properties for an SAP NetWeaver BI Data Source.

 Results from the MDX query are shown in the Result pane when you click the Run () button on the toolbar.